valdar/hackathon/lab1/README.md

 ## Lab 1: Create a Camel Route

-The goal of this lab is to create a simple Camel route using the commands available in VS Code, provided by the Extension pack for Apache Camel by Red Hat.
+The goal of this lab is to create a simple Camel route in VS Code leveraging the Extension pack for Apache Camel by Red Hat.

 ### Prerequisites